-This potato salad is already a winner—so the 5 star reviews write themselves!
+This blue ribbon potato salad is already a winner—so the 5 star reviews write themselves!

 I collected this recipe while judging the Urban Cowboys and Cowgirls Cookin’ Competition, a part of the Houston Rodeo Festivities.

-This little dish was a brave gesture to say the least, competing against contenders like hickory smoked angus brisket and sizzling street tacos with fresh green sauce.
+This little dish was a brave gesture to say the least, competing against contenders like pecan-smoked black angus brisket and sizzling street tacos with fresh green sauce!
 My fellow judges and I plowed through 100 different dishes, scratching notes and nodding to each other, all the while stealing bites of that perfect potato salad from a few rounds back.

 Naturally, I wasn’t leaving without the recipe!